shaiggon/Ultimate-Tic-Tac-Toe/README.md

 Ultimate-Tic-Tac-Toe
 ====================

 Ultimate Tic-Tac-Toe on Android.

-Project just started and isn't doing much.

 Uses OpenGL ES 2.0 for rendering.

+This is a project for a digital media course in Aalto university.

+The GUI and other graphics programming is made by shaiggon.
+The game logic was made by Jetch.

+A gameplay video can be found in http://youtu.be/s2H2NdVec4A.